-We present experimental results comparing PPR-Bernoulli with other stopping rules from the literature.
-The predominant approach is to construct lower and upper confidence bounds on $p_{1}$ that hold with probability $1 - \delta_{t}$ for each $t \geq 1$, satisfying $\sum_{t = 0}^{\infty} \delta_{t} \leq \delta$.
-The $\delta$-correctness of the procedure is ensured by terminating only when the lower confidence bound exceeds $\frac{1}{2}$ or the upper confidence bound falls below $\frac{1}{2}$.
-A common choice is to set $\delta_{t} = k \frac{\delta}{t^{\alpha}}$, with constants $k$ and $\alpha$ tuned for efficiency while ensuring $\delta$-correctness.
-As representatives of this approach, we pick the LUCB and KL-LUCB algorithms of Kaufmann and Kalyanakrishnan~\cite{pmlr-v30-Kaufmann13}.
+For the problem of determining the sign of $p_{1} - \frac{1}{2}$ from samples, the predominant approach in the literature is to construct lower and upper confidence bounds on $p_{1}$ that hold with probability $1 - \delta_{t}$ for each $t \geq 1$, satisfying $\sum_{t = 1}^{\infty} \delta_{t} \leq \delta$.
+The $\delta$-correctness of the procedure is ensured by terminating only when the lower confidence bound exceeds $\frac{1}{2}$, or the upper confidence bound falls below $\frac{1}{2}$.
+We compare PPR-Bernoulli with several variants from the literature.
+In Figure~\ref{fig:fig_binary}, we plot the sample complexity of different algorithms as $p_{1}$ and $\delta$ are varied.

+A common choice is to set $\delta_{t} = k \frac{\delta}{t^{\alpha}}$, with constants $k$ and $\alpha$ tuned for efficiency, while ensuring $\delta$-correctness.
+As representatives of this approach, we pick the LUCB and KL-LUCB algorithms~\citep{pmlr-v30-Kaufmann13}.
 The former inverts Hoeffding's inequality to obtain lower and upper confidence bounds, while the latter uses a tighter Chernoff bound.
 Although these algorithms themselves are meant for bandit applications, their efficiency crucially depends on the tightness of the confidence bounds applied to each arm.
-The tuned confidence bounds~\cite{pmlr-v30-Kaufmann13} therefore become suitable baselines for our comparison.
-Details of our implementation of the LUCB and KL-LUCB confidence bounds, as well as forthcoming ones, are provided in Appendix~\ref{app:implementationdetails}.
-Links to code and related instructions are given in Appendix~\ref{app:code}.
+The tuned confidence bounds~\citep{pmlr-v30-Kaufmann13} hence become suitable baselines for our comparison.\footnote{Details of all our implementations are given in Appendix~\ref{app:implementationdetails}; links to code are provided in Appendix~\ref{app:code}.}

-With the intent of avoiding a na\"{i}ve union bound over time, Garivier applies a so-called \textit{peeling} argument to divide time into increasingly-sized slices.
+With the intent of avoiding a na\"{i}ve union bound over time, \citet{garivier2013} applies a so-called \textit{peeling} argument to divide time into increasingly-sized slices.
 He obtains confidence regions by associating the random stopping time with a self-normalised process.
-The resulting stopping rule, which we denote KL-SN, still has a tunable parameter ``c'', which we set as recommended by Garivier~\cite{garivier2013}.

-Although the $\mathcal{A}_{1}$ algorithm of Shah et al.~\cite{Shah_Choudhury_Karamchandani_Gopalan_2020} is designed specifically for mode estimation, we include it in this comparison to observe its performance when $K = 2$.
-In this special case, the algorithm reduces to an application of an empirical Bernstein bound given by Maurer and Pontil~\cite{maurer2009}.
+The resulting stopping rule, which we denote KL-SN, still has a tunable parameter ``c'', which we set as recommended by \citet{garivier2013}.
+Although the $\mathcal{A}_{1}$ algorithm \citep{Shah_Choudhury_Karamchandani_Gopalan_2020} is designed specifically for mode estimation, we include it in this comparison to observe its performance when $K = 2$.
+In this special case, the algorithm reduces to an application of an empirical Bernstein bound~\citep{maurer2009}.